saimachi/MCW-Migrating-SQL-databases-to-Azure/Whiteboard design session/WDS student guide - Migrating SQL databases to Azure.md

 3. How should the ability to scale gaming services up or down be handled?

-4. How can the gaming services be made highly-available?
+4. How can the gaming services be made highly available?

 *Data warehouse and reporting*